 DEPTHX robot was successful and reached the bottom of the sinkhole in late May 2007.
 DEPTX also mapped the deepest part of El Zacatón which has been unavailable to people.

-At large depth robot collected samples which led to discovery of new species of bacteria.
+At large depth the robot collected samples which led to the discovery of new species of bacteria.

-In future the knowledge obtained in this experiment may help to develop technologies for exploration of the Europa – moon of Jupiter, which has wast salt ocean – potential source of indigenous life.
+In the future the knowledge obtained in this experiment may help to develop technologies for the exploration of the Europa – moon of Jupiter, which has wast salt ocean – a potential source of indigenous life.
 Thus El Zacatón has played a role in the development of space technologies.

 Lots of warm water

 El Zacatón is the deepest water-filled sinkhole in the world.
-Total depth of sinkhole is 339 m, lake in it is 319 m deep.
+The total depth of the sinkhole is 339 m, the lake in it is 319 m deep.

-In Italy has been found even deeper water filled sinkhole – the 472 m deep Pozzo del Merro with 392 m deep lake.
-Even deeper is Hranice Abyss in Czech Republic with its 404 m deep lake.
-These though can not be considered to be true sinkholes – both are caves.
+In Italy has been found even deeper water-filled sinkhole – the 472 m deep Pozzo del Merro with 392 m deep lake.
+Even deeper is Hranice Abyss in Czechia with its 404 m deep lake.
+These though cannot be considered to be true sinkholes – both are caves.

-At the water level the diameter of El Zacatón is approximately 116 m but dimensions of lake increase with the depth.
+At the water level the diameter of El Zacatón is approximately 116 m but the dimensions of the lake increase with the depth.

 Bottom of El Zacatón is some 130 m below the sea level – such seep sinkholes are not created by normal groundwater action but rather by volcanic processes.

-Volume of the water in sinkhole is 9.5 million m³.
-The temperature and chemical content of the water is homogenous except for thin level of rainwater on surface.
+Volume of the water in the sinkhole is 9.5 million m³.
+The temperature and chemical content of the water is homogeneous except for a thin level of rainwater on the surface.

 Water of El Zacatón is 29 – 30° C warm.
-It is highly mineralised, with sulphurous odour, slightly acidic with pH 6.9.
+It is highly mineralized, with a sulfurous odor, slightly acidic with pH 6.9.

-Color of water is not homogenous – at some locations there are light clouds formed by the particles of precipitated sulphur.
+Color of water is not homogenous – at some locations, there are light clouds formed by the particles of precipitated sulfur.

 El Zacatón is one of the very few places in the world with floating islands formed from precipitated calcium carbonate.
-According to written sources such islands were floating also in Italy near Tivoli, in sulphurous waters of Lago della Regina – nowadays they don’t exist.
+According to written sources, such islands were floating also in Italy near Tivoli, in sulfurous waters of Lago della Regina – nowadays they don’t exist.

-These islands have given name to sinkhole – they are covered with tall grass called "zacate" in Mexican Spanish.
+These islands have given a name to the sinkhole – they are covered with tall grass called "zacate" in Mexican Spanish.

 Such process of naturally created floating travertine islands is very rare in nature.
 It may be formed by the chemical processes in volcanic heated, slightly acidic water – as the water meets air, dissolved carbon dioxide outgasses, leaving particles of lime at the surface.